 How to Obtain an Employer Identification Number

-An Employer Identification Number (EIN) is a unique nine-digit number the Internal Revenue Service (IRS) assigns to businesses operating in the United States.
+An Employer Identification Number (EIN) is a unique nine-digit number the Internal Revenue Service (IRS) assigns to businesses in the United States.
 It’s used to identify a business entity and track its financial transactions.
 Non-resident LLC owners must obtain an EIN for their business, even if they don’t have employees.

 Obtaining an EIN involves filling out an application form and submitting it to the IRS.
 Non-residents can apply for an EIN online, by mail, or by fax.
 Once the application is processed, the IRS will issue an EIN for the LLC.